Jake Worth

 • Enjoy regularly tackling new projects and systems

-You want an attitude that tells people you’re going to show up, do work, and get better.
+You want an attitude that conveys you’re going to show up, work, listen, and improve.
 Be mentorable.

-As the relationship develops, it becomes more reciprocal.
+In the beginning, the mentor relationship is mostly me offering my experience and time.
+As time passes, it becomes reciprocal.
 My mentors were once much more experienced than me and I leaned on them.
 Now, we’re closer in ability, and for every question they answer, I answer one back.

-Pick a channel that supports this.
-I chat with my mentors via asynchronous tools like Slack.
-Asynchronous has the advantage of avoiding the “SOS!
-I’m stuck and I need help now!” strain of communication.
-We talk regularly on video calls; when either of us is stuck, we’ll remote pair.
+Find a medium that supports this exchange.
+I chat with my mentors via asynchronous channels like Discord.
+Asynchronous channels have the advantage of avoiding the “SOS!
+I’m stuck and I need help now!” type of exchange.
+We talk regularly on video calls; when either of us is stuck, we’ll remote pair-program.
 We trade time often enough that nobody owes anyone anything.

 It’s a give and take; be sure to give, too.

 So, how did I get started?
 I worked with these people.
 I’d recommend starting there if you can.
-I was lucky that it happened organically.
+If you have a choice in your first few roles, seek out those with smart people who are going to push you to grow.

-But these relationships really began after our coworker relationships ended.
+But these relationships flourished after our coworker relationships ended.
 You have to keep them alive.
-I try to give ‘updates without asks’— I connect with my mentors frequently, such a lot of my messages are sharing news, not just asking for help.
+I try to give ‘updates without asks’— I connect with my mentors frequently, such that a lot of my messages are sharing news, not asking for help.

 Find Your Mentors

 I hope my story feels attainable.
 Mentorship isn’t easy; I think it’s one of the unsolved challenges of knowledge work.
 I spent a couple years feeling alone in this field.
-It took hard work and luck to develop these relationships.
-So do the work, and be lucky, by seeking out smart people, being mentorable, and making it reciprocal.
+It took failure, hard work, and luck to develop these relationships.
+So do the work, and be lucky, by seeking out smart people, being mentorable, and giving back.
 I hope you succeed.